scaleway/scaleway-cli/docs/commands/dns.md

 SOA records and apex NS records in a BIND file are skipped. $INCLUDE and $GENERATE are rejected.

 Use "replace=true" to delete all existing records in the zone before importing (equivalent to "scw dns record clear" followed by adds).
+Large imports are split into batches of 200 records; if a later batch fails after replace=true, the zone may be left partially empty or partially imported.

 For a full zone file replacement at once, prefer "scw dns zone import".